jkenlooper/puzzle-massive/docs/deployment.md

     ./bin/backup-db.sh;
     ```

-2)  On the **new server** the files from the old server will be copied over with
+2. On the **new server** the files from the old server will be copied over with
     rsync.
 First step here is to stop the apps on the new server and remove the
     initial db and any generated test puzzles.

     ```bash
     cd /usr/local/src/puzzle-massive/;
     source bin/activate;
     sudo ./bin/puzzlectl.sh stop;
+    rm /var/lib/puzzle-massive/sqlite3/db*;
-    rm /var/lib/puzzle-massive/sqlite3/db;
+    rm -rf /var/lib/puzzle-massive/archive/*
     rm -rf /srv/puzzle-massive/resources/*;
+    sudo ./bin/clear_nginx_cache.sh;

     # do a `flushall` on the new server redis to clean out stuff
     redis-cli
     ```

-3)  Copy the backup db (db-YYYY-MM-DD.dump.gz) to the new server and replace the
+3. Copy the backup db (db-YYYY-MM-DD.dump.gz) to the new server and replace the
     other one (SQLITE_DATABASE_URI).
 This is assuming that ssh agent forwarding
     is enabled for the puzzle-blue host.

     ```bash